-(2) The physical custody of Accessing the keys needed to access open gaming machine keys while checked out and observe each time gaming machine drop cabinets are accessed. unless surveillance is notified each time keys are checked out and surveillance observes the person throughout the period the keys are checked out.
+(3) Two employees (separate from key custodian) shall be required to accompany such keys while checked out and observe each time gaming machine drop cabinets are accessed. unless surveillance is notified each time keys are checked out and surveillance observes the person throughout the period the keys are checked out.